 The works on display by David Maljkovic and Antonis Pittas on the other hand challenge our perceptions of what makes a drawing.
 Maljkovic uses elements traditionally found in painting to create his Studio drawings.
 Formed on canvas, as opposed to paper, the viewer is asked to contemplate the process of creating art.
 Are these drawings to which paint has been added or has the process taken place in the opposite direction?
 Pittas goes for the inverse approach, using ephemeral graphite on walls, floors and marble sculptures to place texts on otherwise monumental and static objects.
 Where for Maljkovic drawing is a catalyst for inwardly exploring the workings of art, Pittas employs it as a means to connect art to the wider world.

-Amsterdam Drawing Extended thus shows how drawing is simmore than " works the most fundamental of artistic ply on paper".
-As one of practices, restrictdefinition restricting its uses.
-When is a d rawing thus not ing means drawing?. its а
+Amsterdam Drawing Extended thus shows how drawing is simthan " works the most fundamental of artistic paper". practices, restrictrestricting its uses.
+When is a drawing thus not ing means